rsc/tmp/mpt/DESIGN.md

 calls between Snap(V) and Snap(V+1) may also have been retained.
 It suffices to replay all the Set operations between Snap(V) and Snap(V+1) and then Snap(V+1) to get a consistent tree.

+## Hybrid Approach

+The approach described so far is the original in-memory approach.
+It is tagged as mpt v0.1.0.

+This section describes a hybrid approach implemented in later versions.
+The hybrid approach trades a constant number of disk I/O per Set or Prove operation for reduced memory requirements.
+In the hybrid approach, the leaf nodes (meaning the key and value fields) are all stored in a “leaf file” not stored in memory.
+Writes to the leaf file are still recorded in patch blocks, so that after recovery the leaf file is always at least as up to date as the main tree memory image.
+However, writes to the leaf file also happen immediately, so after recovery, the leaf file may also contain writes beyond those reflected in the main tree memory image.
+Having a leaf file that is “too new” cannot affect the structure of the overall tree, since keys are never changed after a node is allocated.
+However, the leaf file being too new can mean that values that are “too new” are recorded for leaf nodes, so the client must recover by replaying all the Set operations that may have happened after the point where the memory image was recovered.
+Once those are replayed, the memory image and the leaf file will be in sync.

+To support the recovery operation, there is a new method Tree.Version:

+	// Version returns the version number of the tree's last complete snapshot.
+	// All Set calls made prior to Snap(version) are guaranteed to be
+	// recorded in the tree.
+However, if exact is false, then the tree may
+	// include the effect of Set calls made after that snapshot.
+	// In that case, to bring the tree into a consistent state, the client is
+	// expected to replay all Set calls up to the next version.
+	Version() (version int64, exact bool)

+In this new approach, calling Prove requires two disk I/Os: one to read the leaf key and value at the end of the lookup, and one to read that node's sibling for inclusion in the proof.
+Calling set requires three disk I/Os: the same two reads needed by Prove as well as one write to update or create a leaf.

+In exchange for these two or three disk I/Os per operation, the memory requirements are reduced from 112 bytes per record to 48 bytes per record.